Skip to main content

 CO-RESP – Community Resilience Through Social Procurement

-CO-RESP aims to help direct the local economy to create new jobs for persons with disabilities and other vulnerable groups.
+CO-RESP focussed on directing the local economy to create new jobs for persons with disabilities and other vulnerable groups.

 Events